 - Using your phone GPS does a number of battery life so make sure you take a backup charger

 See Related: Best Hiking Trails in Duluth, Minnesota

 Wouldn’t it be cool if you could navigate a trail with the help of a state-of-the-art 3D GPS map?
 PeakVisor is here to make it happen.

-The next-level hiking app utilizes both a GPS tracker and augmented reality to help seriously up your hiking game.
-Enjoy incredibly detailed 3D topographic maps that can give you insights into your hike in real time.
+The next-level hiking app utilizes a GPS tracker and augmented reality to help seriously up your hiking game.
+Enjoy incredibly detailed 3D topographic maps that can give you insights into your hike in real-time.

-Have you ever been hiking along and wondered what mountain you were staring at in the distance?
+Have you ever been hiking along and wondered what mountain you stared at in the distance?
 Just pull up PeakVisor, point your phone at the peak in question, and PeakVisor will fill you in on its name, elevation, distance, and more.

-You can also use the hiking app to plan routes and track your journey on a 3D map, right down to distance and elevation gain.
+You can also use the hiking app to plan routes and track your journey on a 3D map down to distance and elevation gain.
 Download offline maps and everything else you need to venture off the grid.